Bibek-ko-git/Projects/Computation@Scale/README.md

 ## Overview

 The software package provides a parallel implementation of the incompressible Navier-Stokes equations using the finite element method.
 It features a stabilized P2-P1 Taylor-Hood element formulation for spatial discretization and a generalized-alpha method for time integration.
 The package includes a test case of a steady method of manufactured solutions (MMS), for verification of the solver's accuracy and convergence properties.
 More rigorous test cases will be added in the future.
+Based on previous implementation in FENICSx using the similar method.
+That can be reviewed here: [git@github.com:Bibek-ko-git/FEniCSx-for-NS.git](https://github.com/Bibek-ko-git/FEniCSx-for-NS.git)

 ## Features